 37.5 hours per week

-SUMMARY: Promote the social, emotional, physical and cognitive development of enrolled children.
-Provide and maintain a safe environment for children and ensure that they are appropriately supervised at all times.
+SUMMARY: Promote the social, emotional, physical and cognitive development of Head Start children.
+Provide and maintain a safe environment for children and ensure that children are appropriately supervised at all times.

 • Basic computer skills required.

-• Ability to work with and interact with children under age three.
+• Ability to work with and interact with children and adults.

 • Ability to work in team environment.

-• Ability to lift and/or move up to 50 pounds.
+• Must occasionally lift and/or move up to 50 pounds.

 1. Ensure that all children assigned to class are supervised at all times.
 Perform regular counts of children assigned to ensure that all children are accounted for.